Nathnaelc/cs162-test/session_12/README.md

 	- redirect
 	- url_for
 	- session
-3. When we run a flask app, you may need to use the following commands, please explain the goal of each command.
+3. When we run a Flask app, you may need to use the following commands.
+Explain the goal of each command.
 	```bash
 	$ pip3 install -r requirements.txt
 	```